fontlabcom/getgo-fonts/docs/zotosans-gothic.md

 ---

-## Coto Sans Gothic
+## Zoto Sans Gothic

-Coto Sans Gothic is a design for the Gothic script.
+Zoto Sans Gothic is a design for the Gothic script.

 It contains 43 glyphs and 2 OpenType features, and supports 38 characters from the Unicode blocks: Gothic, Combining Diacritical Marks.